-I am a former Research Associate at the Interdisciplinary Centre for Security, Reliability and Trust (SNT), University of Luxembourg, currently looking for a scientist position or an innovation engineer / advisor position.
+I am a Research Associate at the Interdisciplinary Centre for Security, Reliability and Trust (SNT), University of Luxembourg.

 My main research interest is on formalizing and analyzing domain knowledge contained in texts.
 It can be in formal but uncontrolled natural language texts such as laws, regulations, standards in order to help the elaboration of legal/regulatory requirements and their analisys.
 It can also concern very informal texts such as products specification, wikipedia textual descriptions or comparison matrices.

 My research activities are mainly at the corner of these concerns:

 - Requirements Engineering